MLS Schedule Change: STM Info and FAQs

 So we’re going to have fewer summer home games then?

 This new schedule will certainly see us lose a few regular-season summer home games.
 In considering that, though, it’s important to also keep in context some of the current challenges we experience with summer home games.
-In 2024, we lost several key players for nearly two months to Copa America and other international tournaments.
-This past June, we were missing Dayne St. Clair during a pivotal June match against San Diego.
-In 2026, the entire league will break for nearly two months for the World Cup.
+In both 2024 and 205, we were forced to play pivotal home games without key players who were away on international duty, sometimes for long stretches at a time (e.g., Copa America in 2024).
+In 2026, the entire league will break for nearly two months for the World Cup, leaving us without any home games at Allianz Field between May 23 and July 25.

 I still have several more questions.